1. Choose the date

 So, let’s talk about some successful apps now, the strategies they used to succeed, and how you can apply those strategies to your own app.

 If you’re on Instagram, you’ve probably heard of Afterlight, a one-of-a-kind photo editing app that has gained lots of popularity for all of the options it offers users.
 According to data collected in December 2015, it has consistently ranked as one of the top 5 photo/video apps as far as downloads.
-Check it out:

-But I’m not going to talk about the interface, the functionality, or even how awesome it can make your photos look.
+I’m not going to talk about the interface, the functionality, or even how awesome it can make your photos look.
 I’m going to talk about something else: